-Step 2: Capture the screenshot — Press the Home and Sleep buttons at the same time when you see what you want to capture.
-The iPhone display will then briefly flash white, signaling that the screen capture worked correctly.
-You’ll also hear a faint shutter noise, so long as your device isn’t in silent mode.
+Step 2: Capture the screenshot — Press the Home and Lock buttons at the same time when you see what you want to capture (or the Volume up and Lock buttons on the

 Step 4: View and share the screenshots — Once captured, your iPhone will automatically save the screen capture directly to the camera roll (aka the Photos app).
-Simply tap the Photos app, which is represented by a multi-colored sunflower icon of sorts, and scroll to the bottom of the photo stream to view the recently-captured screenshots.
-Then, tap the thumbnail to enlarge said images, or the box in the lower-left corner while viewing the image to access options for sharing the screenshot via text, email, AirDrop, Facebook, Twitter, and other services.
+Simply tap the Photos app, which is represented by a multi-colored sunflower icon of sorts, and scroll to the bottom of the photo stream to view the recently captured screenshots.
+Then, tap the thumbnail to enlarge images, or the box in the lower-left corner while viewing the image to access options for sharing the screenshot via text, email, AirDrop, Facebook, Twitter, and other services.

 - How to record your computer screen